juhahinkula/reactwasm/README.md

 React app that calculates nth Fibonacci number.
 The calculation is done using the web assembly and written in Rust.

 ## How to run this example
-- Clone the repository and run the app: `npm start`.
+- Clone the repository , install dependencies `npm install` ,and run the app: `npm start`.

 ## How this is done?
 Required installations: Node, Rust, wasm-pack (https://github.com/rustwasm/wasm-pack)